MDplot/MDplot/README.md

-# MDplot: Visualize Molecular Dynamics Analyses
+# MDplot: Visualise Molecular Dynamics Analyses
 MDplot is an R package that allows automated plot generation directly from the output produced by Molecular Dynamics (MD) engines.
 Currently, loading functions for [GROMOS](http://www.gromos.net) type of output is provided.

 ## Call from within bash script